As an entrepreneur, it’s important to reflect on your progress and resolve to improve and grow your business as each new year approaches.

 Sit down with your co-owners, partners, or even hold a brainstorming session with your employees to generate ideas for measurable objectives.
 Don’t forget to document these plans for reference.

 Whether you own a quaint retail shop with ten employees, or you work as an independent contractor for various clients, you need to have an online presence.

 Start by creating social media profiles for your business if you haven’t already.
 Join the social networks where your customers are, and make it easy for them to find you.
-Spread your efforts around to determine which platform (Facebook, Twitter, LinkedIn, Google Plus, Pinterest, etc.) is going to gauge the most interest with your clientele.
+Spread your efforts around to determine which platform (Facebook, Twitter, LinkedIn, Pinterest, etc.) is going to gauge the most interest with your clientele.

 For instance, if you are a freelancer, you may want to set up a LinkedIn profile to network with other entrepreneurs.
 Alternatively, if you own a bakery, a Pinterest account could be the perfect platform for you to share recipes and new products.